panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 There isn't anything special about the promise object: it is still the result, just encapsulated in a promise because you can't have the result right now, but sometime later.

-*The main idea of promises is to return data wrapped a promise ("kind-of data") from an asynchronous function exactly like from synchronous one because the synchronous code is easy to understand.*
+*The main idea of promises is to return data wrapped a promise ("kind-of data") from an asynchronous function exactly like from a synchronous one because the synchronous code is easy to understand.*

 ## 2. What is a promise